 “Spreading education is a great charity.
 Therefore, good education should be promoted.”

-However, often during the course of writing and maintaining this blog, I have been overcome with lethargy.
+However, during the course of writing and maintaining this blog, I have often been overcome with lethargy.
 During those times, I have felt the need to question myself.

-I have often received advice to make this a paid platform but whenever I contemplate the idea, I am reminded of the aagna left behind by Bhagwan Swaminarayan in our religious text, the Shikshapatri which says,
+I have often received advice to make this a paid platform, but whenever I contemplate the idea, I am reminded of the aagna left behind by Bhagwan Swaminarayan in our religious text, the Shikshapatri which says,

 I am also reminded of the countless times I have interacted with readers here and what a great feeling it is when they exhibit joy and pleasure to have come across a platform which provides them relevant educational material for free.
 It is with these two things in mind that I continue to keep this blog open for all.